-A commit is essentially a snapshot of your program.
+Your GitHub repository stores a collection of commits, where a commit is essentially a snapshot of your program.
 The reason GitHub is better than something like Dropbox is because of the fact that it is intelligent to notice changes in your code.
 It only uploads and downloads the new code (a massive time-save with large projects) and summarises the commit with a helpful message along with the lines that have been added and deleted.
 I’m not going to go too much into this, so please read this and get started NOW..

 Another thing to note is that if you work in multiple places, with multiple people or on multiple machines, being able to download what’s new and upload your progress (while automatically merging your work with any made by collaborators) is an amazing routine to get in.
 It keeps everyone and everything on the same page while also keep a log of every change to the project.

 While there are many valid services out there, GitHub is extremely popular and most programmers use it.
 If you’re only looking for source control then maybe looking for a service that offers free private repos would be in your interest, however do not underestimate the importance of others reviewing your code.